sitrox/schemacop/README_V3.md

 #### Contains

-The `array` node features the contains node, which you can use with the DSL method `cont`.
+The `array` node features the *contains* node, which you can use with the DSL method `cont`.
 With that DSL method, you can specify a schema which at least one item in the array needs to validate against.

-One usecase for example could be that you want an array of integers, from which at least one must be 5 or larger:
+One use case for example could be that you want an array of integers, from which at least one must be 5 or larger:

 ```ruby